P-p-H-d/mlib/README.md

 The function 'method2' is used to handle 'OPERATOR2'. etc.
-The order of the operator in this list is the priority order: in case the same operator appear multiple times in the list, the first one is the prioritary.
+The order of the operator in this list is the priority order: in case the same operator appear multiple times in the list, the first one is the priority.

 It is used to perform the association between the operation on a type and the function which performs this operation.